 Community Health Centers

-… reach more than 28 million Americans, or 1 in 12.² They bring primary care to communities across the nation in a cost-effective way by providing care to many that would not otherwise be able to afford it.
-Of these 28 million Americans using community health centers, 14 million are individuals living in poverty, and 8.6 million are children.³ Providing this care helps to avoid unnecessary health expenses in time.
+… reach more than 32 million Americans, 1 in 10.² They bring primary care to communities across the nation in a cost-effective way by providing care to many that would not otherwise be able to afford it.
+Of these 32+ million Americans using community health centers, about 1 in 3 are individuals living in poverty, and around 8.6 million are children.³ Providing this care helps to avoid unnecessary health expenses in time.
 For example, non-emergency visits to hospitals cost taxpayers billions of dollars each year, and Community Health Centers are a way to eliminate many visits that are not urgent, generating national cost savings.

-save the healthcare system $24 billion annually and spark economic activity.
+… save the healthcare system $24 billion annually and spark economic activity.
 The average daily cost per patient served at a community health center is nearly $1 less than all other physician settings.
 Community Health Centers help spark economic activity and provide significant savings.
-Health Centers create nearly $55 million of economic activity every year in extremely underserved communities.³
+Health Centers create nearly $85 billion of economic activity in their communities.²

 … support those in need of health care and are the hope for our nation to close the health care gap.
 They need long-standing bipartisan support and stable funding to continue providing for citizens and addressing public health challenges.
 Everyone is encouraged to support local Health Centers in hopes of bridging the gap in our nation’s health care accessibility.